dcouch440/pizza-parlor/README.md

 Test: 'It will create an object to hold all the pizza toppings and other options'
 Expect: Menu().toEqual({sizes: {}, toppings: {}})

+Describe: Cheeses()
+Test: 'it will return an object with an array of elements used for the html'
+Expect: Cheeses().toEqual({})

-Describe: Sizes()
+// Describe: Sizes()
-Test: 'It will create an object to hold all the pizza sizes'
+// Test: 'It will create an object to hold all the pizza sizes'
-Expect: Sizes().toEqual({large: 5, medium: 4, small: 3})
+// Expect: Sizes().toEqual({large: 5, medium: 4, small: 3})

 ```